dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 HIP -- AMD
 ----------

-:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and requires a discrete AMD graphics card with the RDNA architecture or newer and AMD Radeon Software 21.12.1 or AMD Radeon PRO Software 21.Q4 GPU drivers and newer.
+:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported on Windows and Linux and requires a discrete AMD graphics card with the RDNA architecture or newer and AMD Radeon Software 21.12.1 or AMD Radeon PRO Software 21.Q4 GPU drivers and newer on Windows or the 22.10 / ROCm 5.1 driver for Linux.

 Support GPUs include: